conradakunga/Blog/_posts/2024-12-24-check-if-you-have-the-latest-net-sdk.md

 It has indicated that there is a patch available.

-Which you can proceed to install depending on your OS and how you installed it in the first place.
+You can proceed to install it depending on your OS and how you installed it in the first place.

 If you are up to date, you will see the following: